The first step to participating in a clinical study is joining the Red Ribbon Registry.

 It is made possible through grant support from the National Institutes of Health (NIH).

-What to expect when you join the Red Ribbon Registry
+How to Join the Red Ribbon Registry

 People over 18, whether they are living with or without HIV, have someone to fight for or simply want to help others.

-medical breakthroughs possible and help ensure that all types of people
+Researchers can’t advance science alone.
+When community members volunteer for research, they make medical breakthroughs possible and help ensure that all types of people are represented in research.

 We enroll people who are HIV negative because we are working toward prevention.
 We want to keep people HIV negative.